xiv3r/uz801-openwrt/readme.md

 ### This repository
 Modern version of OpenWrt working on UZ801v3:
 - Modem Working
+  - ModemManager not showing Rx/Tx in Luci
 - Wifi Working
 - USB gadget working (NCM, RNDIS, MASS, ACM tested!)
   - No shell attached to ACM, just pure raw Serial (/dev/ttyGS0)
 - TUN installed
 - Wireguard Installed
 - GRE Protocol Installed
+- `init.d` script to manage leds, only on/off if iface, no blinking:
+  - Activity trigger installed, _**deactivate init script and add led configs from luci or uci if needed.**_

 ### How to build OpenWrt
 Docker is required!